raohmaru/CFC/docs/RuleScript.md

 #### `?hook?`
 Hooks are a way to modify the behaviour of the game life cycle.
 They trigger after an specific game event, and must be followed only by a condition evaluation `[[cond if expr]]` which result may cancel or allow the event default action.

-Several hooks can be joined with the comma character `,`.
+Several hooks can be joined with the comma sign `,`.

 |  |  |
 |--|--|